featured image ornaments

 Getting Inspiration From Magazines, etc.

 This is why I am giving you 7 ways to plan ahead for Christmas now.
-You have enough time to get your thoughts together about how you will be sharing your home for the Christmas holiday.
-This wreath is an easy craft project that adds character to your home decor and makes a wonderful gift idea.
+You have enough time to get a list of things together about how you will be sharing your home for the big day with extended family This wreath is an easy craft project that adds character to your Christmas decorations and doesn’t cost much money.

 Pinecone-Wreath